-In 2019, African Americans were almost two times more likely to die of a drug overdose than whites.ª
+In 2019, African Americans were almost two times more likely to die from drug overdose than whites.ª

-With this data, the Minnesota Department of Health (MDH) required prevention efforts to include a racial equity lens in order to address the race rate disparity within African American and American Indian populations.
+With this data, the Minnesota Department of Health (MDH) required prevention efforts to include a racial equity lens to address the race rate disparity within African American and American Indian populations.

 How do you create authentic messaging void of boring and lifeless facts?